oxideai/mlx-rs/mlx-rs/README.md

 }
 ```

+We are actively working on improving this API to make it more ergonomic and closer to Python's behavior.
+For now, explicitly passing all required arrays as shown above is the recommended approach.

 ## Versioning

 For simplicity, the main crate `mls-rs` follows MLX’s versioning, allowing you to easily see which MLX version you’re using under the hood.
 The `mlx-sys` crate follows the versioning of `mlx-c`, as that is the version from which the API is generated.